Hey, Hello, Hi 👋

 Thanks for stopping by.
 It's nice to meet you.
 I'm Alexis, the founder and chief #LadyBoss over here at Alexis Mera.
 Mera is my middle name, after my great grandmother on my mother's side.

-Most known for my comfy jogger pants and versatile sports bras, I'm in the midst of working on a rebrand that combines my mission to celebrate women through natural light photography and honest words with apparel design and partnerships.
+Most known for my comfy jogger pants and versatile sports bras, I'm excited about my rebrand that combines my mission to celebrate women through natural light photography and honest words with apparel design and partnerships.
 It's a mouthful, I know.
 Working on my "elevator pitch" as we speak. 🤓

 A Brief History of How I Got Here (Or Not So Brief)